Aux-724/Aux-724.github.io/_pages/research.md

 My research focuses on optimization methods and machine learning, with a particular emphasis on:

 - **Learning to Optimize**: Developing machine learning approaches to improve optimization problem solving
+- **LLMs for Optimization**: Investigating how large language models can enhance and solve complex optimization problems
 - **Reinforcement Learning**: Exploring RL techniques to sequential decision-making problems (e.g. Combinatorial Optimization)

 ## Current Projects